Central South median real estate price is $99,449, which is less expensive than 90.4% of Ohio neighborhoods and 95.8% of all U.S. neighborhoods.

 Real estate vacancies in Central South are 4.5%, which is lower than one will find in 69.8% of American neighborhoods.
 Demand for real estate in Central South is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

-In addition, one of the unique characteristics of the Central South neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.9% of the neighborhoods in America.
+In addition, the Central South neighborhood stands out for having an average per capita income lower than 99.9% of the neighborhoods in the United States.
 Also of note, 91.9% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Also, neighborhoodScout's exclusive research revealed that 94.6% of the adult residents in the Central South neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 96.8% of the neighborhoods in America.